 First ever heatwave recorded in Antarctica

-Sydney Even the world's coldest continent is not immune to rising global temperatures, with scientists recording the first-ever heatwave event in...
+Sydney: Even the world's coldest continent is not immune to rising global temperatures, with scientists recording the first-ever heatwave event in Anta...

 "Heatwaves are classified as three consecutive days with both extreme maximum and minimum temperatures," University of Wollongong biologist Sharon Robinson explained.